January 2015 Copyright Update

 This case should be a warning to directors and employees at SMEs since the director of the defendant was also held to be personally liable for those acts of infringement that the judge did find in the claimant’s favour since she was “a central figure in the creation of the [infringing manual], including the use of the [claimant’s] Photographs”.

-If you have any questions about copyright law or are concerned about copyright infringement, please do not hesitate to contact our intellectual property lawyers on 020 7234 0200 for your free initial chat.
+If you have any questions about copyright law or are concerned about copyright infringement, please do not hesitate to contact our intellectual property lawyers and copyright lawyers on 020 7234 0200 for your free initial chat.